 - All initial contributions default into the most conservative investment option within a variable annuity

 - Employees may choose more aggressive funds by contacting Nationwide Retirement Solutions or completing an Employee Allocation Form

 - After separation of service, the PEHP account can be used to pay qualified medical expenses which are not covered by health insurance - including expenditures such as glasses, prescription drugs, deductibles and co-pays not covered by health care insurance

 Bargaining Units 04 - SLOGAU, 06 - DA Investigator's, 07 - Management, 08 - General Management, 09 - Appointed Department Heads, 10 - Elected Officials, 11 - Confidential, 12 - DCCA, 15 - Sheriff's Managers and 17 - Supervisors

-- Upon termination, the first portion of any sick leave payoff as currently provided by County Ordinance Code §2.44.060(i)(l) - will be contributed directly to the individual’s PEHP Insurance Premium Reimbursement Account
+- Upon termination, the first portion of any sick leave payoff as currently provided the MOU or by County Ordinance Code §2.44.060(i)(l) - will be contributed directly to the individual’s PEHP Insurance Premium Reimbursement Account

 - The Insurance Premium Reimbursement Account works just like its name suggests -- it reimburses qualified health insurance premiums paid by you.
 This includes any qualified health insurance premiums, dental and vision insurance premiums, Medicare Part B and Medicare supplements and qualified Long-Term Care premiums